onurcantasbas/BankWebApp/README.md

 # BankWebApp
-Definex final project
-App is on live at
+Definex final project BankWebbApp is on live at
 #### http://definex.analysis4nft.com

 To build docker container. go to project directory which is contain docker-compose.yarnl file